kkr36/arxiv-browser/README.md

 Keep that file local; the cookie is attached only by the dev server proxy and is never sent to client code.

 The **Citations** button in the header opens a side panel listing every parsed reference for the current paper, with how many times each is cited in the text.
-Click an item to expand its full reference text; the `↗` button resolves and opens that paper, same as clicking an in-text marker.
+Click an item to expand its full reference text, **Find** to jump to its in-text markers, or **PDF** to resolve and open that paper, same as clicking an in-text marker.
+The **Authors** button opens a similar side panel for detected authors and their linked occurrences.

+The viewer keeps an in-app history stack.
+Use the header arrows, or `Alt+←` / `Alt+→`, to move back and forward through opened papers and author pages.

 ## Sharing the exploration graph